 Reception of plasma donors: Donors confirm their identification with their donor or picture ID.
 They must reside permanently within a defined distance from the donation centre and be between the ages of 18 and 65.
 Donors who have a cold, recent tattoos, specific previous illnesses, travel to defined regions, etc. are excluded.
-They must fill out a form attesting to their medical condition, before vitals are taken (blood pressure, pulse, temperature, haemoglobin).
+In addition, a questionnaire on his state of health and his risk group assessment as well as a vital sign test (blood pressure, pulse, body temperature, haemoglobin) must be completed.
 Each donor also undergoes a medical examination.

 Medical examination: Once this information is collected and compared to a blacklist, a medical examination is required at regular intervals to certify donor safety.
-The physician determines the person's suitability as a donor, with a typical exclusion rate of around 20%.
+The physician determines the person's suitability as a donor, with a typical exclusion rate of around 20% in Germany.

 Extraction: Before the donation and after identity verification, the donation process is explained.
 Blood is extracted to the plasmapheresis device, where plasma is separated from the other blood components.
 The plasma is collected, while the blood cells flow back into the donor's body.
 Plasma can therefore be donated more often than blood, as the body can reform plasma within a few days.
-Following the donation, donors in Germany can receive an expense allowance in accordance with legal regulations.
+Following the donation, donors can receive an expense allowance in accordance with legal regulations.
 For the integrity of the plasma ingredients, the plasma is frozen, and storage and transport are kept at -20° Celsius any time.